top of page

 Agricultural Pollution Abatement Program

 The statewide standards for farming and animal feeding operations are found in Ohio Administrative Code Chapter 901:13-1.
-The purpose of these standards is to reduce pollution of waters of the state by soil sediment, animal manure and residual farm products.
+Additional information can also be found in Ohio Revised Code Chapter 939.
+The purpose of these standards is to reduce pollution of waters of the state by soil sediment, animal manure, and residual farm products.

 Common violations of these rules include: